 CSHOs shall attempt to inform all affected employers of the purpose of the inspection, provide a copy of the complaint if applicable, and include any employee representatives, unless the employer objects.
 The opening conference should be brief so that the compliance officer may quickly proceed to the walkaround.
 Conditions of the worksite shall be noted upon arrival, as well as any changes that may occur during the opening conference.
-At the start of the opening conference, CSHOs will provide both the employer and the employee representative(s) copies of their rights during the inspection, including the opportunity to participate in the physical inspection of the workplace.
+At the start of the opening conference, CSHOs will inform both the employer and the employee representative(s) of their rights during the inspection, including the opportunity to participate in the physical inspection of the workplace.
+Publications OSHA 3000, Employer Rights & Responsibilities Following an OSHA Inspection and OSHA 302 1, OSHA: Employee Workplace Rights may be distributed.